Article

 • Replace this: MySQL will prompt you for the password.

 If you must emphasize that something occurs later (from the reader's perspective), it's okay to use the future tense.
+For example: If MySQL prompted you for a password upon login, your database user is secure.

 Use an Implied Subject